-Outside the body our memories fail usMarch 10th, 2014 in Neuroscience /
+Outside the body our memories fail usMarch 10, 2014 in Medicine & Health / Neuroscience

 New research from Karolinska Institutet and Umeå University demonstrates for the first time that there is a close relationship between body perception and the ability to remember.
 For us to be able to store new memories from our lives, we need to feel that we are in our own body.
 According to researchers, the results could be of major importance in understanding the memory problems that psychiatric patients often exhibit.

 The memories of what happened on the first day of school are an example of an episodic memory.
 How these memories are created and how the role that the perception of one's own body has when storing memories has long been inconclusive.
 Swedish researchers can now demonstrate that volunteers who experience an exciting event whilst perceiving an illusion of being outside their own body exhibit a form of memory loss.

 "It is already evident that people who have suffered psychiatric conditions in which they felt that they were not in their own body have fragmentary memories of what actually occurred", says Loretxu Bergouignan, principal author of the current study.
 "We wanted to see how this manifests itself in healthy subjects."